Joey Wendle Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners' 4.07 team ERA ranks 12th across all league pitching staffs.
+- The Mariners' 4.02 team ERA ranks 11th among all MLB pitching staffs.

-- The Mariners give up the fewest home runs in baseball (60 total, 0.9 per game).
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (61 total, 0.9 per game).

-- Miller (3-3 with a 4.46 ERA and 33 strikeouts in 38 1/3 innings pitched) makes the start for the Mariners, his eighth of the season.

-- In his most recent appearance on Sunday, June 4, the right-hander went 2 1/3 innings against the Texas Rangers, giving up seven earned runs while surrendering eight hits.
+- In his last appearance on Wednesday against the San Diego Padres, the righty tossed 3 2/3 innings, allowing five earned runs while surrendering 11 hits.

-- The 24-year-old has a 4.46 ERA and 7.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .221 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.